 The respective trend is a good indicator that Tesla is getting better at generating sales with as little inventory as possible.

 Tesla’s Inventory Turnover Ratio

-The chart above shows the quarterly inventory turnover ratio which is derived from the following equation:
+Tesla’s inventory turnover ratio is derived from the following equation:

-Inventory turnover ratio = Cost of goods sold / Closing inventory
+Inventory turnover ratio = TTM Cost of goods sold / Closing inventory

 The days of inventory ratio is similar to the inventory turnover ratio in the sense that it’s the inverse of the inventory turnover ratio.
 As seen from the chart, the figure is expressed in the number of days.